ControlledChaos/wp-motivator/README.md

 The WP Motivator message is displayed at the top right of every admin page.

 ## Dashboard
 There are two features available for use on the WordPress Dashboard page: a replacement for the native Welcome panel and a sortable dashboard widget.
-Neither of these are enabled by default.

 ## Footer
 The WP Motivator footers display at the bottom of every admin page.
 It replace the default "Thank you for creating with WordPress" footer.